fermyon/developer/content/cloud/custom-fermyon-subdomain.md

 Every Spin application running on Fermyon Cloud receives a domain name that has the following format: `<your-App-Name-randomlyAssignedString>.fermyon.app`.
 For a more easily recognizable domain name, you may want to change your Spin application's domain name from `slats-the-cat-o7jecuug.fermyon.app` to `slatsthecat.fermyon.app`.

+Custom Fermyon subdomain names allow you to rename the `<your-App-Name-randomyAssignedString>` subdomain.
+This custom Fermyon subdomain will be combined with the `.fermyon.app` apex domain to give your application a complete domain name.

 ## Prerequisites

 Log into [Fermyon Cloud](www.cloud.fermyon.com) and ensure you have an Spin application running on Fermyon Cloud.
 If you do not have a Spin application yet, follow our [quickstart guide](quickstart.md) to deploy one.